-Issuing CAs and RAs shall accept authenticated requests for revocation.
+Issuing CAs and RAs will accept authenticated requests for revocation.
 Authorization for revocation shall be accepted if the revocation request is received from either the Subscriber or an affiliated organization named in the Certificate.
 Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports to notify GlobalSign of a suspected reasonable cause to revoke a Certificate.
+Additionally for PSD2 Certificates, revocation request can originate from the NCA which has authorized or registered the payment service provider.

 Issuing CAs may also at their own discretion revoke Certificates including Certificates that are issued to other cross signed Issuing CAs.